Last updated: May 18, 2026

 - The GCP project is dedicated to Detrics (no other data lives there)

-- You’d rather not pre-create the dataset yourself
+- You’d rather not pre-create the dataset (and bucket) yourself

 - Convenience matters more than scope-limited access in your context